 India is sadly the home to the largest number of child labourers in the world.
 The census found an increase in the number of child labourers from 11 million in 1991 to 12.59 million in 2001.
 We can find nearly 400,000 child labours all over the state.

-In order to eliminate the social issue of child labour, there is need to follow some effective solutions on urgent basis to save the future of the little citizens.
+In order to eliminate the social issue of child labour, there is a need to follow some effective solutions on a urgent basis to save the future of the little citizens.

 Firstly , children should be given importance by their parents.
-Parents should make sure that their children must get proper education.
-I know that this would be a little tough for the people who holds the BPL category.
+Parents should make sure that their children must get a proper education.
+I know that this would be a little tough for the people who is holding the BPL category.
 But there is a lot of government school which provides education in free of cost .
-So if they worry about the expenses of their childrens education then it would be easier to them if they get a education system for free.
-It will be a helpful idea to prevent the child employment.
+So if they worry about the expenses of their children's education, then it would be easier to them if they get their children into the education system for free.
+It will be a helpful idea to prevent child employment.

 Secondly, family control will also help in controlling child labor.
 Because if they have less children they can look after them easily, which will reduce the concentration of child employment.

 Again there are millions of adults who are unemployed.
 They can be replaced by adults .
 Also there should be strict and effective laws from the government in order to prevent child employment.
 Then, more employment of the adults also can be helpful in preventing the same.

 These might not be followed respectively but still, it can have a good ending if all of us try our best to reduce the issue of child employment.
 It will help the little ones to have a blessed childhood under the love and affection of their parents.